artursbridaks/Authentication-Page/README.md

     * Two profiles with one email can't exist
 * Full picture:
     * User registers and is able to login into profile using the same page
-    * The "Dashboard" page is not accessible to user which is not logged in
+    * The "Dashboard" page is not accessible to the user which is not logged in
-    * Login session is ended when the user logs out using "Log Out" button.
+    * Login session is ended when the user logs out using the "Log Out" button.

 **Improvements**